Disney Vacation Club – What You Need to Know

 Initial purchase: The current price to purchase ownership in the DVC, from the DVC, is $140 – $165 per point (based on the resort) with a 100-point minimum.
 There are often various incentives offered, usually in the form of a discount.
 Points for older “sold out” properties, when inventory becomes available, can usually be had for a reduced price.
 Points can sometimes be purchased through a resale agent for less than the current DVC retail price.

-Interest: When purchasing through the Disney Vacation Club, financing the cost of membership is an option.
-The DVC offers one, three, five, seven and 10-year plans.
+Interest: When purchasing through the Disney Vacation Club directly, financing the cost of membership is an option.
+The DVC offers one-, three-, five-, seven-, and 10-year plans.
+All of these incur interest as well.

 Annual Dues: Annual dues are paid yearly and are based on the amount of points owned.
-The 2013 fees range from $4.50 per point at Bay Lake Tower to $7.41 per point at Vero Beach.
+The 2013 fees range from $6.5616 at Grand Floridian to $10.1257 per point at Vero Beach.

 What is my “Home Resort”?